enthought/ets/docs/source/eeps/eep-4.rst

 of the class.

-With some work, we can hope to cover perhaps 80-90% of typical usage without giving warnings in cases where.
+With some work, we can hope to cover perhaps 80-90% of typical usage without giving warnings in cases where there is no way to represent the type.

 What is Not Part of this Proposal